timescale/docs/mst/extensions.md

 ## Available extensions

-The following extensions are available on Managed Service for TimescaleDB:
+These extensions are available on Managed Service for TimescaleDB:

 <!-- vale Vale.Spelling = NO -->